digitalheir/bibtex-js/README.md

 This module literally just parses a BibTex file and processes it **as far as BibTeX goes**.
 It doesn't process TeX command (i.e., `{\"o}` is not translated to `ö`).
 If you want to actually work with a bibliography, look for [Bibliography.js](https://github.com/digitalheir/bibliography-js).

 Not all internal BibTeX functions are implemented, simply because I don't need them personally.
+Most notably [sorting entries](https://github.com/digitalheir/bibtex-js/issues/1) is still an open issue because BibTeX has a little complicated algorithm which required a function that "purifies" field values.

 Pull requests and issues are welcome.

 ## Usage